 In the summer of 1998, Senh Duong was a twenty-something web designer who spent his free time trying to track down reviews of Jackie Chan movies that hadn’t been released in the United States yet.
-As a longtime Jackie Chan fanboy, Duong was amped when Rush Hour — Chan’s big American debut — was announced, and he started collecting all of the reviews that preceded its release.
+As a longtime Jackie Chan fanboy, Duong was amped about the announcement of Chan’s big Hollywood debut, Rush Hour, and he started collecting all of the reviews that preceded its release.

 Duong put together a website — that’s what he did, after all — but instead of just focusing on the four-star reviews, he decided that his All Things Rush Hour page would also share some of the less-glowing write-ups about the flick.
 And when the studio pushed Rush Hour’s release date back several weeks, he kept going, gathering reviews on the other films that would hit theaters that summer.